lwdjohari/nvql/README.md

 ## Motivation
 During years of handling development that are involved database, <br/>
-we are facing same conceptual and fundamentals but different implementation for different database server.
+we are facing same conceptual and fundamentals but different implementation for different database server.<br/>
 One thing faster in one area and one thing have higher effort on certain area, repeat.
-Thats the reason why NvServ Server Framework & nvql were born.
+Thats the reason why NvServ Server Framework & NvQL were born.

 ## Main Engine under-the-hood

-Under the hood ```nvql``` utilizes abstracting proven library in industry
+Under the hood ```nvql``` are abstracting proven library in industry
 - postgres: pqxx v7
 - oracle: occi
 - mysql: coming soon